monero-project/monero/README.md

 We assume you are compiling with a non-root user and you have `doas` enabled.

 ```
+# Create a library link so cmake is able to find it
+doas ln -s /usr/local/lib/libzmq.so.4.1 /usr/local/lib/libzmq.so

 # Create cppzmq building directory
 mkdir ~/cppzmq
 cd ~/cppzmq